What are my options for connecting electricity?

 How do I choose the best option for me?

 Foxie provides a service that is both independent and free of charge.
 We cut through the detail and keep things simple.
-We can help choose a suitable option for you and arrange your electricity connection or save you even more time by connecting all your utilities in one short phone call.
-We can arrange a connection with;

 How long does it take to connect electricity and when can I get connected?